Equifax Suffered a Hack Almost Five Months Earlier Than the Date It Disclosed - Slashdot

 Re: (Score:1)

+You simply are NOT going to get away with not having your data show up at one of the big three unless you live a very unconventional

 Missing e-mails the next breaking story?
-(Score:2)
+(Score:3, Insightful)

+What is even more pertinent is who the hell hacked them and more to the point why?
+Stay tuned and get the pop corn ready slashdotters!
+The shit is about to hit the fan and most likely some people in Washington are going to be quacking loudly and swimming for cover.

 Has there been any fraud since the hack?
-(Score:2)
+(Score:4, Interesting)

 Watch out Mandiant (Score:1)